 - you should know that this drug may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.

-- you should know that your mental health may change in unexpected ways and you may become suicidal (thinking about harming or killing yourself or planning or trying to do so) while you are taking diazepam for the treatment of epilepsy.
+- you should know that your mental health may change in unexpected ways and you may become suicidal (thinking about harming or killing yourself or planning or trying to do so) while taking diazepam for treating epilepsy.
 A small number of adults and children 5 years of age and older (about 1 in 500 people) who took anticonvulsants such as diazepam to treat various conditions during clinical studies became suicidal during their treatment.
 Some of these people developed suicidal thoughts and behavior as early as one week after they started taking the medication.
 There is a risk that you may experience changes in your mental health if you take an anticonvulsant medication such as diazepam, but there may also be a risk that you will experience changes in your mental health if your condition is not treated.
 You and your doctor will decide whether the risks of taking an anticonvulsant medication are greater than the risks of not taking the medication.
 You, your family, or your caregiver should call your doctor right away if you experience any of the following symptoms: panic attacks; agitation or restlessness; new or worsening irritability, anxiety, or depression; acting on dangerous impulses; difficulty falling or staying asleep; aggressive, angry, or violent behavior; mania (frenzied, abnormally excited mood); talking or thinking about wanting to hurt yourself or end your life; withdrawing from friends and family; preoccupation with death and dying; giving away prized possessions; or any other unusual changes in behavior or mood.
-Be sure that your family or caregiver knows which symptoms may be serious so they can call the doctor if you are unable to seek treatment on your own.
+Be sure your family or caregiver knows which symptoms may be serious so they can call the doctor if you cannot seek treatment on your own.

 What should I do if I forget a dose?